kheifer/video-judaica/README.md

 6. As the manager, I want to add new items to my database of items.
 7. As the manager, I want to update my item records.
 8. As the manager, I want to delete item records when items wear out or are returned in an unusable state.
+9. As the manager, I want a storefront to sell my movie memorabilia collection.
-9. As the web admin, I want access to the manager's dashboard.
+10. As the web admin, I want access to the manager's dashboard.

 ### Future Features
 1. Build user account system, allowing...